Select Page

 See Leviticus 14:4, 6, 49, 51, 52

-עֶשֶׂבʻeseb, eh’sev; from an unused root meaning to glisten or be green; grass, plant, or any tender shoot:—grass, herb, healing herb, medicinal plants use by herbalists, or apothecary.
+עֶשֶׂבʻeseb, eh’sev; from an unused root meaning to glisten or be green; grass, plant, or any tender shoot:—grass, herb, healing herb, medicinal plants used by herbalists, or apothecary.

 Example #2 Cistus-Rose of Sharon

-שָׁרוֹן Shârôwn, shaw-rone’; probably abridged from יָשַׁר yâshar, plain; Sharon, the name of a place in israel Holy Land: known as shepard’s valley—Lasharon, Sharon.
+שָׁרוֹן Shârôwn, shaw-rone’; probably abridged from יָשַׁר yâshar, plain; Sharon, the name of a place in the Holy Land: known as shepard’s valley—Lasharon, Sharon.

 יָשַׁר yâshar, yaw-shar’; a primitive root; to be straight or even; figuratively, to be causatively, to make whole, to heal, right, pleasant, prosperous:—direct, fit, to keep in good health seem good, stay clear, breathe clear, please (will), be (esteem, go) right (on), bring (look, make, take the) straight (way), be upright(-ly).

 Its leaves and stems are sticky, eluding a gum that was collected by the Shepherds from the hair of goats that had gotten entangled in the bushes.
-Like Psalms, 23:5 Shepards would anoint their sheep with olive oil mixed with rose of sharon to prevent bugs and insect from getting into their nose and the oil help clean their snares, wounds from the entanglements with the thickets of the Rock Rose (Rose of Sharon) bush.
-The flower and resin is found in the Ketoret blend of the Holy Temple.
+Like Psalms 23:5, shepherds would anoint their sheep with olive oil mixed with rose of sharon to prevent bugs and insects from getting into their nose, and the oil helps clean their snares, wounds from the entanglements with the thickets of the Rock Rose (Rose of Sharon) bush.
+The flower and resin are found in the Ketoret blend of the Holy Temple.
 The flowers are just as fragrant as the resin of Cistus.
-See the Hebre definition of Ketoret above.
+See the Hebrew definition of Ketoret above.

 Example #3 Frankincense